LS-category and topological complexity of real torus manifolds and Dold manifolds of real torus type: Introduction

 In \Cref{sec: cat tc drs}, we compute the $\Z_2$-equivariant LS-category of small covers when the fixed point sets are path connected, see \Cref{thm: eqctsmallcover}.
 For the other kinds of $\Z_2$-actions, when fixed point sets are not connected, we show that the $\Z_2$-equivariant category of small covers could be much greater than the dimension plus one, see \Cref{thm: eq cat}.
-In general, it remains lesser than the number of vertices of the corresponding polytope. \Cref{exm: eqcatM} observes that, in certain cases, it can be exactly the number of vertices of the polytope.
+In general, it remains less than the number of vertices of the corresponding polytope. \Cref{exm: eqcatM} observes that, in certain cases, it can be exactly the number of vertices of the polytope.
 Then we compute the LS-category of Dold manifolds of real torus type and obtain sharp bounds on their topological complexity, see \Cref{thm: ctDmp} and \Cref{thm: tcDmp}.
 In many specific cases, the topological complexity of these manifolds is either $a-1$, $a$, or $a+1$ for some $a \in \mathbb{N}$, see \Cref{cor: tcdm}.

-In \Cref{sec: symm tc}, first we recall the definition and a few properties of symmetric topological complexities.
-Then, we obtain sharp bounds on the symmetric topological complexity of a class of real torus manifolds and Dold manifolds of real torus type (see \Cref{thm: symtcmpchi}, \Cref{thm: sytcexact} and \Cref{thm: symtcdmp}).
-Moreover, in \Cref{thm: sytcexact}, we compute the exact value of symmetric topological complexity of many real torus manifolds.
+As an application, we obtain sharp bounds on the symmetric topological complexity of a class of real torus manifolds and Dold manifolds of real torus type (see \Cref{thm: symtcmpchi}, \Cref{thm: sytcexact}, and \Cref{thm: symtcdmp}).
+Moreover, in \Cref{thm: sytcexact}, we compute the exact value of the symmetric topological complexity of many real torus manifolds.